sverweij/dependency-cruiser/doc/faq.md

 ### Q: I'm using window.require or a require wrapper - how do I make sure dependencies I declared like that are included?

-**A**: From version 5.4.0 or higher you can add an _exoticRequireStrings_ key in your configuration with the wrapper(s) and/ or redefinitions of require:
+**A**: From version 5.4.0 or higher you can add an _exoticRequireStrings_ key in your configuration with the wrapper(s) and/ or re-definitions of require:

 ```json
 "exoticRequireStrings": ["window.require", "need", "tryRequire"]